Indoor Recreation Centers

 Current Indoor Recreation Inventory & Use

-The City of Manhattan currently has gymnasium space at City Auditorium (1 basketball court), Community House (1 undersized basketball court), and the Douglass Center (1 undersized basketball court).
+The City of Manhattan currently has gymnasium space at City Auditorium (1 basketball court), and the Douglass Center (1 undersized basketball court).
 This space is used by Manhattan Parks and Recreation programming, including sports practices and games, choir and theater rehearsals, athletic camps, and staff training.
 The gyms are also used by the community for a variety of special events.
-City Auditorium was previously used by Manhattan Christian College for volleyball and basketball practices and games on a daily basis.
-MCC is opening its own gymnasium this fall.